Securing your Site over the Christmas Period

 3. implement and action site security practices

-• If you are going to be off-hiring equipment make sure you get in contact with your partner hire company to arrange for collection before the break.
+- If you are off-hiring equipment, ensure you get in contact with your hire company to arrange for collection before the break.
 View Our Key Christmas Operating Dates.

-• Whilst walking your site, check to see if your on-site security signage is up to date, visible and well maintained should any access to the site occur over the break.
+- Whilst walking your site, check your on-site security signage is up to date, visible and well maintained should any access to the site occur over the break.
 Be sure to replace any that are not up to safety standards.

-• Make sure that any tools, equipment, or materials are not visible from the perimeter of your site.
+- Make sure that any tools, equipment, or materials are not visible from the perimeter of your site.
 If they are, moving and storing these items out of view and securely is a great way to deter theft.
-Ensuring you have taken the time to plan and action a plan to secure your site over Christmas is crucial in mitigating the risks of unauthorised access and potential theft.

 Ensuring you have taken the time to plan and action a plan to secure your site over Christmas is crucial in mitigating the risks of unauthorised access and potential theft.